 Homemade Mixture – Dogs

 It’s important to wear rubber gloves and never mix this ahead of time.
 It can be dangerous if it sets or if it gets too hot or cold.
 After you have washed your dog, make sure you dispose of the liquid safely.

 - 1/4 cup baking soda

 A Baking Soda Bath

-A safer way to wash yourself and your dog is to take a warm bath with baking soda.
-You can wash with a sponge or soak for fifteen minutes.
-Baking soda is a great odor remover and can even work on skunk smell.
+A safer way to wash you and your dog is to take a warm bath with baking soda.
+You can wash with a sponge or soak for 15 minutes.
+Baking soda is an effective odor remover and can even remove skunk smells.

 Do Skunks Bite?

-This all depends on whether it’s rabid or not.
+A skunk will bite depending on whether it’s rabid.
 A normal skunk will not bite unless threatened.
 Even then, it will likely spray.
-A rabid skunk however will bite.
+A rabid skunk, however, will bite.
 Make sure your pets are always up-to-date on their shots.